miguilimzero/filament-auto-panel/README.md

 Instead, you must use the `AutoAction` class.
 This action type have same methods as Filament Actions, however it provide new methods to set where the action will be shown.
 This is needed since there is only this array for all resource action positions.

-The resource `action` always receive a collection of models and it can be used in the following way:
+The resource `action` closure always receive a collection of models.
+See how it works in the example below:

 ```php
 use Miguilim\FilamentAuto\AutoAction;